 Thank you for your interest in The Wellington School.
 Below is a detailed outline for international students interested in enrolling at The Wellington School.
-Before beginning the admissions process, please complete the International Student Pre-Application.
+Please begin the admissions process by creating your Admissions portal login here.

 International students who attend Wellington must reside in the Columbus area with family members over the age of 30, or with close family friends.
 Wellington does not secure host families or housing for international students.
 International applications are only considered for students entering grades 7, 8, and 9.

-In addition, the student must be able to speak and comprehend the English language proficiently and be able to communicate with minimal assistance.
-Wellington provides language education support for an annual ESL Support fee of $4,000.
-International students must receive language education support unless faculty determines it is not required.
-Outside tutoring is often needed, arranged and paid for by the student’s family.
-There is also an additional International Student fee of $4,000.
-These fees are in addition to the regular tuition fees and trip fees outlined for our enrolled students.
+The student must be able to speak and comprehend the English language proficiently and be able to communicate with minimal assistance.
+Wellington provides limited language education support.
+Additional outside tutoring may be recommended by the school and is arranged and paid for by the student’s family.
+Wellington charges an International Student Fee of $8000 in addition to the regular tuition fees outlined for our enrolled students.

 The international admissions process can be very time-consuming.
 It is recommended the family initiate the process very early.
 The International Student Admissions Process and Enrollment Steps must be completed in their entirety before Wellington will issue the Form I-20.